 We take advantage of ALOHA to produce tensorized versions of the matrix elements that can be efficiently run in GPU.
+With TensorFlow we can easily run in AMD and Nvidia cards.

-We aim to be modular enough that different ME providers can be used or even combined (such as Madgraph's CUDA output, see Andrea's talk from 2 hours ago!)
+We aim to be modular enough that different ME providers can be used or even combined (work towards a pure CUDA implementation underway)

-Preliminary Results
+Phenomenological Results